 Lopez wore a dress from an old movie and the couple exchanged vows with their kids by their side.
 They exchanged matching rings and drove off into the sunset for their happily ever after.
 But now, back to the engagement ring with Grant Mobley, our in-house gemologist, who gave us his take on this exciting announcement.

 “The rarity of a natural green diamond cannot be overstated,” he revealed.
 “Generally speaking, green is the second rarest natural color of a diamond with fancy red being the rarest.”
 Given Ben’s first proposal to Jen was with a pink diamond, it only makes sense he would go for green this time around.
 “Only a small handful of green diamonds come to the market every year and almost never are they in the vivid color and size of this diamond.”

-The diamond in J. Lo’s ring is an 8.5 carat cushion cut, purchased from Ilan Portugali of Beverly Hills Diamonds, is set in a classic platinum mounting with a trapezoid shape white diamond on each side.
-As with all fancy colored diamonds, a green diamond can be classified as faint, light, intense, vivid, or deep.
+The diamond in J. Lo’s ring is an 8.5 carat cushion cut, purchased from Ilan Portugali of Beverly Hills Diamonds, set in a classic platinum mounting with a trapezoid-shaped white diamond on each side.
+As with all fancy colored diamonds, a green diamond can be classified as faint, light, intense, vivid or deep.
 “The exact color grading of the diamond has not been disclosed but it is clear in the photos that it is exceptional and among the rarest,” says Mobley.
-“I believe it would be graded as “Fancy Vivid Green and I would estimate the value to be at least $8 Million.”
+“I believe it would be graded as “Fancy Vivid Green and I would estimate the value to be at least $8 million.”
 Mic, dropped.